For many Southern California businesses, a remote workforce has become the new norm thanks to the coronavirus pandemic.

 With users remotely connecting to your cloud services, you need a way to keep out hackers and ensure your cloud accounts remain secure.

-There are two main methods that you can use:
+There are three main methods that you can use:

-- Enable two-factor authentication on all cloud accounts; Or
+- Enable two-factor authentication on all cloud accounts

-- Use an application like Microsoft Cloud App Security to give you more visibility over app usage and control over security policies
+- Download an application like Microsoft Cloud App Security to give you more visibility over app usage and control over security policies

 Is Your Cloud Infrastructure Fully Optimized?